flojoy-ai/docs/docs/instruments-wiki/Positional Controller/ANC-350-PIEZO-Controller/ANC-350-PIEZO-Controller.md

 anc350.close()
 ```

-Note: Make sure to install the necessary dependencies (`qcodes` and `pyanc350`) before running the script.
+Note: Make sure to install the required dependencies (`qcodes` and `pyanc350`) before running the script.

 </TabItem>
 </Tabs>